bu-528-sp19/Front-End-Development-for-Multi-Party-Computation-in-the-Cloud/README.md

 ## 1. Vision and Goals

-The project is the front end of ChRIS platform(ChRIS Research Integration System, which is a web-based medical image platform that allows for various forms of medical image processing(Ex: MRIs).
-The ChRIS front end is not only a simple front end project, it is a bridge to communicate between ChRIS user, ChRIS Store[3] and Multi-Party-Computation(MPC) API.
-This project enables users who are not familiar with image processing able to process the medical image with a single click.
-After the front end released, the whole ChRIS platform can dramatically improve the scale and efficiency of healthcare image processing applications.
-Nowadays, some of the image processing progress can take more than 10 hours, but ChRIS platform can reduct this to a few minutes[2].
-What's more, the ChRIS platform can be developed into an ecosystem, any researcher can create and recreate their image processing tools anywhere.
+The project is part of the front end of ChRIS platform(ChRIS Research Integration System, which is a web-based medical image platform that allows for various forms of medical image processing(Ex: MRIs).

 ## 2. Users/Personas Of The Project
 Basically, the target users are: